27 Mind Blowing Esports Stats (2022)

 As of 2024, the Esports market is forecast to be worth approximately $1.62 billion.

-Esports sponsorship generated over $600 million in market revenue (Newzoo)
+Esports sponsorship generates over $600 million in market revenue (Newzoo)

-Here’s a full breakdown of Esports estimated market revenue by segment in 2021:
+Here’s a full breakdown of Esports estimated market revenue by segment:

 |Esports Market Segment||Market Revenue 2021 (estimated)|